BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Sat Jan 07 2023
+La date actuelle est : Sun Jan 08 2023

 ## Quote

-"Good people are good because they've come to wisdom through failure.
-We get very little wisdom from success, you know."
+"Inspiration exists, but it has to find us working."

-🤖 This README2.md is updated with horror, by Quavo ❤️
+🤖 This README2.md is updated with undefined, by Quavo ❤️

-Last update: Sat Jan 07 2023
+Last update: Sun Jan 08 2023